Year zero: History

 The Anno Domini era was introduced in 525 by Scythian monk Dionysius Exiguus (c.
 470 – c.
 544), who used it to identify the years on his Easter table.
-He introduced the new era to avoid using the Diocletian era, based on the accession of Roman Emperor Diocletian, as he did not wish to continue the memory of a persecutor of Christians.
+He introduced the new era to avoid using the Diocletian era, based on the accession of Roman emperor Diocletian, as he did not wish to continue the memory of a persecutor of Christians.
 In the preface to his Easter table, Dionysius stated that the "present year" was "the consulship of Probus Junior" which was also 525 years "since the incarnation of our Lord Jesus Christ".
 How he arrived at that number is unknown.

-Dionysius Exiguus did not use 'AD' years to date any historical event.
+Dionysius Exiguus did not use "AD" years to date any historical event.
 This practice began with the English cleric Bede (c.
 672–735), who used AD years in his Historia ecclesiastica gentis Anglorum (731), popularizing the era.
-Bede also used - only once - a term similar to the modern English term 'before Christ', though the practice did not catch on for nearly a thousand years, when books by Dionysius Petavius treating calendar science gained popularity.
+Bede also used – only once – a term similar to the modern English term "before Christ", though the practice did not catch on for nearly a thousand years, when books by Denis Pétau treating calendar science gained popularity.
 Bede did not sequentially number days of the month, weeks of the year, or months of the year.
 However, he did number many of the days of the week using the counting origin one in Ecclesiastical Latin.

 Previous Christian histories used several titles for dating events: anno mundi ("in the year of the world") beginning on the purported first day of creation; or anno Adami ("in the year of Adam") beginning at the creation of Adam five days later (or the sixth day of creation according to the Genesis creation narrative) as used by Africanus; or anno Abrahami ("in the year of Abraham") beginning 3,412 years after Creation according to the Septuagint, used by Eusebius of Caesarea; all of which assigned "one" to the year beginning at Creation, or the creation of Adam, or the birth of Abraham, respectively.
 Bede continued this earlier tradition relative to the AD era.

 In chapter II of book I of Ecclesiastical History, Bede stated that Julius Caesar invaded Britain "in the year 693 after the building of Rome, but the sixtieth year before the incarnation of our Lord", while stating in chapter III, "in the year of Rome 798, Claudius" also invaded Britain and "within a very few days ... concluded the war in ... the forty-sixth [year] from the incarnation of our Lord".
 Although both dates are wrong, they are sufficient to conclude that Bede did not include a year zero between BC and AD: 798 − 693 + 1 (because the years are inclusive) = 106, but 60 + 46 = 106, which leaves no room for a year zero.
 The modern English term "before Christ" (BC) is only a rough equivalent, not a direct translation, of Bede's Latin phrase ante incarnationis dominicae tempus ("before the time of the lord's incarnation"), which was itself never abbreviated.
 Bede's singular use of 'BC' continued to be used sporadically throughout the Middle Ages.